 At the University of Georgia, Tessman’s research has focused on the relationship between relative power trends and foreign policy, international security, and conflict.
 He is specifically interested in the way that leaders think about growth and decline in the context of security threats.
 In 2008, he received a Fellowship through the Rothermere American Institute at Oxford University in order to study the “Grand Strategy of American Decline.”
 Although he is an international relations scholar, his geographic focus has been on East Asia and the security relationship between China, Japan, Korea, and the United States.
 Tessman’s articles have appeared in numerous journals, including the Journal of Conflict Resolution, Security Studies, International Studies Review, the Journal of Strategic Studies, International Interactions, and Asian Security.
 Tessman has also written a world politics simulation handbook (International Relations in Action, Lynne Rienner Publishers).

-Tessman’s teaching has been recognized with a number of teaching awards at the University of Georgia, including the Richard B. Russell Excellence in Undergraduate Teaching Award, the School of Public and International Affairs Teaching Award, the UGA Student Government Professor Recognition Award, and the University of Georgia’s Innovative Instruction Grant.
+Tessman’s teaching has been recognized with a number of teaching awards at the University of Georgia, including the Richard B. Russell Excellence in Undergraduate Teaching Award (2010), the School of Public and International Affairs Teaching Award (2009), the UGA Student Government Professor Recognition Award (2012 and 2015), the UGA Amazing Teacher of the Week Award (2015), the UGA First Year Odyssey Seminar Award (2015), and the University of Georgia’s Innovative Instruction Grant (2013).
 In the classroom, Tessman develops and uses formal simulations and games in order to maximize student engagement, intellectual synthesis, and the benefits of structured competition.
 Outside the classroom, Tessman directs the Globis Asia Study Abroad Program, advises numerous student organizations, and is very active in UGA’s Honors Program.

 Outside of work, Tessman is an avid distance runner and a board game enthusiast.